ITRS-Group/cordial/gdna/README.md

 * `${HOME}/.config/geneos/gdna.yaml`
 * `/etc/geneos/gdna.yaml`

-Copy the example [`gdna.yaml`](gdna.yaml) file from `./etc/geneos/gdna.yaml` to one of the locations above, probably the second option, into your user configuration directory.
+Copy the example [`gdna.yaml`](gdna.yaml) file from the release archive in `./etc/geneos/gdna.yaml` to one of the locations above.
+If you are not sure use the second option, into your Geneos user configuration directory.

-Even without a `gdna.yaml` configuration file, the program will run and produce useful reports, assuming if you have set-up your Geneos environment using the `gdna.include.xml` file.
+Even without a `gdna.yaml` configuration file, the program will run and produce useful reports, assuming you have set-up your Geneos environment using the `gdna.include.xml` file.
 This default behaviour includes:

 * Attempts to connect to a `licd` report endpoint on `localhost` port 7041 using both secure and insecure connections
 * Creates a `gdna.sqlite` database (including other temp files) in the current working directory
 * Creates a `gdna.log` file in the current working directory
 * Publishing reports as Dataviews to a local Netprobe, using TLS, on port 8101 to a Managed Entity `GDNA` and an `api` Sampler named `GDNA`

-To change the default behaviour edit the `gdna.yaml` file.
+To change the default behaviour either use command line options (run `gdna [COMMAND] -h` for a list) or edit the `gdna.yaml` file.
 See the comments in the file for more information.

 #### Test

 The `gdna` program supports a number of commands.
 Once everything is configured you will use the `gdna start` command to run the program as a daemon process, regularly collecting and reporting your monitoring coverage.

-To test the set-up you can break this down into the stages, by using `geneos fetch` and `geneos report` to make sure that the license data is available and the Geneos Gateway and Netprobe are set-up correctly.
+To test the set-up you can break this down into several stages, by using `geneos fetch` and `geneos report` commands to make sure that the license data is available and the Geneos Gateway and Netprobe are set-up correctly.

 * First, run `geneos fetch` like this: